min2ha/ukwa-site/content/target/71769/index.en.md

   "subject": "Brexit"
 }

-# Conservative Home: “Official and significant”.
-The ERG declares that it will vote against Chequers.

 Mark Francois declared  that the European Research Group would vote against any EU Withdrawal Agreement and political declaration based on the Chequers plan in the Commons..